smartargs/n3-typegen/README.md

 ### Generated Types

-The `.d.ts` file declares a namespace `ExampleContract` with one function per ABI method.
+The `.d.ts` file exports an `ExampleContractAPI` interface with one method per ABI function.
 Duplicate ABI method names (overloads) are emitted as multiple function signatures.

 Special handling: